Charles Taze Russell: Photo Drama of Creation

 Russell directed the production of a worldwide roadshow presentation titled The Photo-Drama of Creation, an innovative eight-hour religious film in four parts.
 It was the first major screenplay to incorporate synchronized sound, moving film, and color slides.
 Production began as early as 1912, and the Drama was introduced in 1914 by the Watch Tower Bible and Tract Society of Pennsylvania.
 A book by the same name was also published.
 The project's expenses put the organization under some financial pressures; the full cost was estimated at US$300,000 (current value $).

 Theology and teachings

 Following his examination of the Bible, Russell and other Bible Students came to regard Christian creeds and traditions as harmful errors.
-They saw their own work as restoring Christianity to the purity of its first century.
-Many contemporary Church leaders and scholars considered his views heretical.
+They saw their own work as restoring Christianity to the purity of its first century while many contemporary church leaders and scholars considered their views heretical.
 Russell agreed with other Protestants on the primacy of the Bible, and on justification by faith alone, but thought that errors had been introduced in interpretation.
 Russell agreed with many 19th-century Protestants, including Millerites, in the concept of a Great Apostasy that began in the first century AD.
 He also agreed with many other contemporary Protestants in belief in the imminent Second Coming of Christ, and in Armageddon.

 Russell's scriptural interpretations differed from those of Catholics, and of many Protestants, in the following areas: